Humanist Wedding Ceremonies are deeply personal and each one unique to you, the couple, getting married.

 I can assist in selecting any readings, music or symbolic actions for the ceremony, I have compiled a selection myself and have many books and resources available to find something more fitting.
+I’m always up for a challenge to find new readings or adaption symbolic actions to suit a family.

 A Wedding ceremony can take any structure but usually include: